 2. Aromatherapy

 Essential oils have been used during labor for centuries.
-Some have proven beneficial during labor to help relax the laboring woman, relieve stress, act as a uterine tonic, stimulate circulation, and much more2.
+Some have proven beneficial during labor to help relax the laboring woman, relieve stress, act as a uterine tonic, stimulate circulation, and much more.2 To learn more about using essential oils during labor and delivery, read our OB/GYN-reviewed article about the best essential oils to use for labor and delivery.

 3. Cold & Hot Compresses

-Both cold packs and hot packs can reduce pain and increase comfort during labor and childbirth.
-Here’s how:
+Cold and hot packs can reduce pain and increase comfort during labor and childbirth.
+Here’s how to use each during labor:

 Cold